sagrawal01/udacitydataengineering/Project: Data Modeling with Postgres/README.md

 # Project Description: Data Modeling with Postgres

-In this project, the goal is to implement a star schema based database for analyzing Sparkify's data on songs and user activity.
+In this project, we are creating a Postgres database for a startup called Startify, which has collected data on songs and user activity in their music streaming app.
+We are pulling data from JSON files of user activity and songs to consolidate them for the analytics team.
+We have implented the database schema and ETL pipeline detailed below.

 ## There are five tables that have been created in this database.

-1. songplays - facts table that contains information about the played songs.
+1. songplays - facts table that contains information about the played songs
 2. songs - dimensions table that contains the list of songs
 3. users - dimensions table that contians the list of users
 4. artists - dimensions table that contains the artist information